cmangos/mangos-classic/README.md

   You can find the full license text in the file [COPYING](COPYING) delivered with this package.

 ### Exceptions to GPL

+  World of Warcraft content and materials are trademarks and copyrights of Blizzard or its licensors.
+All rights reserved.
+  CMaNGOS project is not affiliated with Blizzard or its licensors.

   Some third-party libraries CMaNGOS uses have other licenses, that must be uphold.
 These libraries are located within the dep/ directory